Yonatan Irrazábal

-Yonatan Irrazábal Condines (born 12 February 1988) is a Uruguayan footballer who plays as a goalkeeper for Rentistas in the Uruguayan Primera División.
+Yonatan Irrazábal Condines (born 12 February 1988) is a Uruguayan footballer who plays as a goalkeeper for River Plate Montevideo in the Uruguayan Primera División.

 Career

 Tampico Madero

 In November 2018, Irrazábal moved to Mexican club Tampico Madero.
 He made his league debut for the club on 13 January 2019 in a 2–1 away defeat to Atlético San Luis.